Misguided charlatans? - mediums

-As much as we'd all love to spend time with friends and family at Christmas, sometimes it just isn't possible.
-Whether it's because of work committments, illness, the children living abroad, or just because you want to have a bit of peace and quiet, Christmas can still be a wonderful and restful time without big family events.
-So we've put together some alternative ways to enjoy it by yourself.
+Being alone for Christmas is some people's idea of bliss - and for some, it's the worst possible scenario.
+As much as we'd all love to spend time with friends and family, sometimes it just isn't possible.
+Whether it's because of work committments, illness, children living abroad, or just because you want to have a bit of peace and quiet, spending Christmas without family can still be enjoyable.
+Here are our favourite alternative ways to celebrate it by yourself.

 The organisation's Companionship at Christmas campaign offers free festive dinners and even overnight stays to older people who would otherwise be alone.
 Volunteering on Christmas Day at one of their houses means chatting to new people, leading activities and generally spreading some festive cheer.

-If you're concerned that it may not be entirely sensible to have the whole bottle of sherry to yourself, why not take it along to a community festive lunch?
+If you're concerned that it may not be a great idea to have the whole bottle of champagne to yourself, why not take it along to a community festive lunch?
 Community Christmas is a great database for finding events near you on the big day - you'll have plenty of people to pull crackers with, and you might make some new friends too.

 Fancy some winter sun?
 There are lots of places you can head to at relatively short notice and little expense, many of which are ideal for solo travellers.
-Take a look at saga.co.uk and our guide to cruising for inspiration.
-Or, for a shorter-term solution, Golden Tours offer a range of Christmas Day trips, which are a great opportunity to explore somewhere new.
+Take a look at Saga's website and our guide to cruising for inspiration.
+Or, for a shorter-term solution, Golden Tours offer a range of Christmas Day trips in the UK, which are a great opportunity to explore somewhere new.
 Some have special themes (think Dickensian Canterbury - what could be more festive?), and all include a traditional Christmas lunch.

 Head out of the house for some one-on-one time with nature on Christmas Day - everything outdoors seems to slow down and become more peaceful.
 Why not offer to take the neighbours' dog with you, if they're going to be too busy to go for walkies themselves.
 Dogs are wonderful company.
 Not only do you get those endorphins going with a little light exercise, but you earn yourself a steaming cup of eggnog when you get back indoors.
 Why not post on your Gransnet Local forum forum and see if any nearby gransnetters fancy joining you for the walk?

-...if you don't fancy going out but could do with a chat (some of those terrible Christmas presents really do need sharing immediately), there are plenty of people on the end of the phone at The Silver Line, and, last but by no means least, there's plenty of support, fun and festivities here on Gransnet.
+...if you don't fancy going out but could do with a chat, there are plenty of people on the end of the phone at The Silver Line, and, last but by no means least, there's plenty of support, fun and festivities here on Gransnet.

 Please login first.